Scientific Name

 Description

 Rhipsalis elliptica is a much-branched cactus with pendent, segmented, dark green branches often tinged magenta to purple.
-The stems grow up to 6.6 feet (2 m) long.
-Basal branches are usually 3-winged and up to 14 inches (35 cm) long.
-The branch segments are mostly flattened, more or less elliptic, with round-toothed margins, up to 7.2 inches (18 cm) long and 3.4 inches (8.5 cm) wide.
+The stems can grow up to 6.6 feet (2 m) long.
+The basal branches are usually 3-winged and can reach 14 inches (35 cm) in length.
+The branch segments are mostly flattened, more or less elliptical, with round-toothed margins, measuring up to 7.2 inches (18 cm) in length and 3.4 inches (8.5 cm) in width.

 The flowers are small with yellowish, widely spreading petals, numerous white filaments, and white stigma lobes.
-They appear in late winter and early spring, generally 1, sometimes 2 or 3 at an areole.
-Fruits are reddish, slightly longer than broad, and about 0.3 inches (0.7 cm) long.
+They appear in late winter and early spring, generally solitary or sometimes 2 or 3 at an areole.
+The fruits are reddish, slightly longer than broad, and about 0.3 inches (0.7 cm) long.

-Rhipsalis is not a drought-resistant plant, so regular watering is essential.
+Rhipsalis is not drought-resistant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-Using a watering can help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+Using a watering can helps you measure how much water you are providing.
+The pot's size relative to the plant, the home's humidity levels, and the type of potting soil used can all affect watering frequency.

 Learn more at How to Grow and Care for Rhipsalis.